“Layla, try not to bring attention to yourself,” Jason warned me, swiping his key-card, getting us into the building.

 Peeking my head out into the empty hall gave me a moment to regroup, even though I could hear the boots stomping towards us.

-“We need to get to the stairs,” I told him, shoving his jacket back into his arms.
-I ran back into the room, stripping off my blouse and pants.
-“If they close the door on us in here, we’ll never get out.”
+“We need to get to the stairs,” I told him, giving him back his jacket, stripping off my blouse and pants.
+“If they close the door while we’re in here, we’ll never get out.”

 “What’s going on in that head of yours?”
 He asked.

-Jason’s head was still craned out the door.
+Jason craned his head out the door.
 “Better make it quick love, there are about ten guards headed towards us.”